 DW Windsor was chosen for their extensive experience in the restoration of ornate lanterns.
 They recommended future-proofing their IP rating by creating replica lanterns in copper with polycarbonate glazing for longevity.
 These used their Diamond Optic®, which uses flexible patented technology to control light, distributing it uniformly and efficiently.
 The light distribution can therefore be independently adjusted for each lantern by adjusting the four multi-faceted internal reflectors (arranged in the shape of a diamond) to where it is required, eg projecting onto the carriageway and paths rather than the river.

 White 45W CosmoPolis® lamps were chosen, for their inherent energy saving benefits, better colour rendering and brighter appearance.
-The replica lanterns were designed to allow a small amount of light to filter up into the top, keeping the character of the lantern, but negating the need for a second lamp and minimising upward light.
+The replica lanterns were designed to allow a small amount of light to filter up into the top, keeping the character of the lantern but negating the need for a second lamp and minimising upward light.

 Columns were shot-blasted, re-coated in a marine environment-resilient material and repaired, all in situ.
-Replica lamps were created and brought to site.
+Replica lamps were created and brought to the site.

-Both carriageways of traffic and pedestrian access along one side of the bridge remained open at all times, due to the diligent scheduling and discrete repair work carried out by the DW Windsor team.
+Both carriageways of traffic and pedestrian access along one side of the bridge remained open at all times due to the diligent scheduling and discrete repair work carried out by the DW Windsor team.